harnen/p2p-service-discovery/README.md

 ## Service Discovery Simulator

-Our service discovery simulator for Ethereum 2.0 is based on an existing P2P simulator, [PeerSim P2P Simulator](http://peersim.sourceforge.net/).
-We extended PeerSim to adapt to the current DHT implementation in Ethereum and add the implementation of our  [service discovery proposition](#service-discovery-proposition), along with other ones for comparison purposes.
+Our service discovery simulator for Ethereum 2.0, included in this repository, is based on an existing P2P simulator, [PeerSim P2P Simulator](http://peersim.sourceforge.net/).
+We extended PeerSim to adapt to the current Ethereum DHT implementation and we added the implementation of our  [service discovery proposition](#service-discovery-proposition), along with other ones for comparison purposes.

 ### Build